jsalcedo09/ganalyticsbeat/README.md

 - `ganalyticsbeat.aws_s3_bucket_name` : The name of the S3 bucket where the state file will be stored
 - `ganalyticsbeat.google_credentials` : JSON as a string with Google Credentials tokens
 - `ganalyticsbeat.google_secrets` : JSON as a string with Google Secrets on the [Google API Console](https://console.developers.google.com/)

+- `ganalyticsbeat.google_auth_flow` : Special flag to start the auth flow to get credentials JSON.
+Defaults to `false`

 ### Using S3 Storage for state file